 Prerequisite.-Zoology 2 or Botany 2, and permission of the Department.
 The class is limited to three students.
+It is advisable to make enquiry in the spring.

-8. Cytology.-Lect.: Two hours per week.
+8. Cytology.-(1942-43).
+Lect.: Two hours per week.
 Lab.: Four hours per week.